- ½ cup white plain flour

 - Whisk together the eggs and remaining So Good Lite.
 On a lightly floured board roll out the pastry into a 30cm round.
 Press into a 22cm flan tin and bake blind for 10 minutes.

-- To bake blind, top pastry with baking paper and place half a cup of dry beans or ceramic beads on top of the baking paper and bake.
+- To bake blind, top pastry with baking paper and place half a cup of dry beans or ceramic beads on baking paper and bake.